tudarmstadt-lt/courses/README.md

 # LT Courses Code Repository
-Source code of projects related to courses taught by LT (also student projects) In general consider to add projects as _git submodules_.
+Source code of projects related to courses taught by LT (also student projects).

+In general consider to add projects as _git submodules_.
 Submodules appear as folders in the git repository hierarchy (although with a changed icon in github) and refer to other git repositories (which might even be private).

 ## Working with submodules using `watson_speechandtext_demo` as example: